About The Show

 Weena Jimenez, a sixteen-year-old punk puppet with an attitude problem, has decided that she learns way more while skipping school than being bored to death in a classroom.
 Her more responsible older sister, Erna, runs after her to try to keep her from catastrophically messing up her life.

 One day, Weena finds an abandoned closet at an advertising agency.
 She decides it’s a perfect place to run the YouTube show she’s always wanted to — a rage-fueled review of advertising and the ways it impacts our lives.
 Erna has other plans, however: she has always wanted to become a YouTube celebrity with her fan-made homages to her favorite movies and shows and her reviews of all things pop culture.

 The result?
-A tempestuous series of episodes in which Weena catches Erna taking naked pictures for her Myspace page, Erna conspires to greenwash the show’s image, and both of them learn about spam, flame wars, photo manipulation, and copyright law.
+A tempestuous series of episodes in which Weena catches Erna taking naked pictures for her social-networking page, Erna conspires to greenwash the show’s image, and both of them learn about spam, flame wars, photo manipulation, and copyright law.

 The girls hire a college-aged Intern and put her through a brutal regime of viewing gender-imbalanced ads, among other tortures.
 Occasionally, their fights are mediated by Bryan, a sympathetic former employee of a TV-ratings company.

 Why?
 Here’s why the show goes like this:

 A lot of the show’s goals come back to Erna and Weena, who they are, and how they feel about the media.